Personal Accident Insurance Spain

 These are the most common questions we receive.

-Personal accident insurance is one of the most misunderstood products in the Spanish market — particularly for expats from the UK and Ireland where similar standalone products are less common.
+Personal accident insurance is one of the most misunderstood products in the Spanish market.
+This is especially true for expats from the UK and Ireland, where similar standalone products are less common.
 These answers cover the typical questions we get.

 No — for individuals, personal accident insurance is voluntary.
-It is mandatory in some specific contexts: federated sports licences (Real Decreto 849/1993 requires accident cover for licensed sportspeople), regulated professions with high physical risk, and many employer-paid"Convenio Colectivo" schemes for sectors like construction and hospitality.
-For a private individual, accident cover is purely a personal protection choice, but is far cheaper than full life insurance for the accident-specific risks.
+It is mandatory in some specific contexts.
+These include federated sports licences (Real Decreto 849/1993 requires accident cover for licensed sportspeople) and regulated professions with high physical risk.
+They also include many employer-paid"Convenio Colectivo" schemes for sectors like construction and hospitality.
+For a private individual, accident cover is purely a personal protection choice.
+But it is far cheaper than full life insurance for the accident-specific risks.

-A life insurance policy pays a lump sum on the death of the insured from any cause — accident, illness or natural causes.
-A personal accident policy pays only when death or disability is caused by a sudden, external, violent, involuntary event (an accident) as defined under Articles 100–104 of Ley 50/1980.
-Premiums for personal accident are typically 30–50% lower than equivalent life cover because the insurer is taking on a narrower risk.
-Many of our clients hold both — life insurance for general protection plus personal accident as an affordable top-up.
+A life insurance policy pays a lump sum on the death of the insured from any cause.
+That can be accident, illness or natural causes.
+A personal accident policy pays only when death or disability is caused by an accident.
+An accident is a sudden, external, violent, involuntary event, as defined under Articles 100–104 of Ley 50/1980.
+Premiums for personal accident are typically 30–50% lower than equivalent life cover.
+This is because the insurer takes on a narrower risk.
+Many of our clients hold both.
+They use life insurance for general protection plus personal accident as an affordable top-up.

-Standard recreational sports — cycling, running, swimming, gym, hiking, skiing — are typically covered as standard.
-Professional or competitive sport, motorsports, contact sports (boxing, MMA), parachuting, paragliding, scuba diving below 30m and similar high-risk activities are usually excluded unless specifically declared and rated.
+Standard recreational sports are typically covered as standard.
+These include cycling, running, swimming, gym, hiking and skiing.
+Higher-risk activities are usually excluded unless specifically declared and rated.
+These include professional or competitive sport, motorsports, contact sports (boxing, MMA), parachuting, paragliding and scuba diving deeper than 20m (diving can be added with an extra premium).
 We recommend declaring all regular sporting activities at the application stage.
-For federated sports licences in Spain (golf, sailing, cycling, skiing) the federation usually issues a basic accident policy as part of the licence — but this is rarely sufficient on its own.
+For federated sports licences in Spain (golf, sailing, cycling, skiing), the federation usually issues a basic accident policy as part of the licence.
+But this is rarely enough on its own.

 No — they are different products.
-Accidental death cover (within a personal accident policy) pays only if death is caused by an accident, defined narrowly under Spanish insurance law.
-A life insurance policy pays out on any death (with limited exclusions like the first-year suicide clause and undisclosed material conditions).
-Premium levels reflect this — accidental death cover for €100,000 capital might cost €150–€250/year for a healthy 45-year-old, while equivalent life cover would be €250–€450/year.
+Accidental death cover (within a personal accident policy) pays only if death is caused by an accident.
+An accident is defined narrowly under Spanish insurance law.
+A life insurance policy pays out on any death.
+It has limited exclusions, like the first-year suicide clause and undisclosed material conditions.
+Premium levels reflect this.
+Accidental death cover for €100,000 capital might cost €150–€250/year for a healthy 45-year-old.
+Equivalent life cover would be €250–€450/year.
 The two products work well together, with no double-coverage problem on accidental death.

-Yes — most Spanish personal accident policies provide worldwide 24/7 cover for accidents occurring during temporary visits abroad, typically up to 60–90 days per trip.
+Yes — most Spanish personal accident policies provide worldwide 24/7 cover for accidents during temporary visits abroad.
+This is typically up to 60–90 days per trip.
 The cover continues to pay benefits in Spanish euros under the Spanish policy.
-Note this is not a substitute for travel insurance, which covers trip cancellation, lost luggage, repatriation logistics and broader medical emergencies.
-Many of our expat clients hold both — accident insurance for permanent personal protection, travel insurance for the trip-specific needs.
+Note that this is not a substitute for travel insurance.
+Travel insurance covers trip cancellation, lost luggage, repatriation logistics and broader medical emergencies.
+Many of our expat clients hold both.
+They use accident insurance for permanent personal protection and travel insurance for the trip-specific needs.

 Temporary total disability cover (incapacidad temporal por accidente) pays a daily cash benefit while you are unable to work due to an accident.
-Typical benefits range from €30 to €150 per day, payable from day 8 of the disability up to a maximum of 365 days per claim.
+Typical benefits range from €30 to €150 per day.
+They are payable from day 8 of the disability up to a maximum of 365 days per claim.
 There is usually a 7-day waiting period (franquicia).
-This is particularly valuable for self-employed expats (autónomos) who do not receive Spanish social security sick pay during the early days of an incapacity.
-Combined with our Daily Benefit (Subsidio) policy, you can build a comprehensive income-replacement safety net.
+This is especially valuable for self-employed expats (autónomos).
+They do not receive Spanish social security sick pay during the early days of an incapacity.
+Combined with our Daily Benefit (Subsidio) policy, you can build a full income-replacement safety net.

 Yes.
-Generali Accidentes Personales includes reimbursement of medical, surgical, pharmacy and rehabilitation costs incurred as a result of a covered accident.
+Generali Accidentes Personales includes reimbursement of medical, surgical, pharmacy and rehabilitation costs from a covered accident.
 Standard limits range from €1,500 (basic tier) to €15,000 (premium tier) per claim.
-Treatment can be received at any medical facility, public or private, with reimbursement on production of receipts.
-Includes physiotherapy, prosthetic devices, specialist consultations and emergency dental work.
+Treatment can be received at any medical facility, public or private.
+You are reimbursed when you produce receipts.
+It includes physiotherapy, prosthetic devices, specialist consultations and emergency dental work.
 This sits independently of any health insurance you may hold.

 Yes — and most insurance professionals recommend this combination.
-Life insurance covers the broad risk of death from any cause; personal accident adds extra capital paid specifically on accidental death (often 100% or 200% additional), plus the disability and daily benefits that pure life insurance does not provide.
-Under Spanish law there is no"double recovery" problem — both policies pay as agreed because they are different contracts covering different defined events.
+Life insurance covers the broad risk of death from any cause.
+Personal accident adds extra capital paid specifically on accidental death, often 100% or 200% additional.
+It also adds the disability and daily benefits that pure life insurance does not offer.
+Under Spanish law there is no"double recovery" problem.
+Both policies pay as agreed because they are different contracts covering different defined events.
 Premiums for both combined are typically still less than a single high-end life policy.

-Standard exclusions across the Spanish market include: suicide and self-inflicted injury (Article 19 Ley 50/1980), fights or aggression initiated by the insured, accidents while intoxicated above the legal driving limit, professional and competitive sport (unless declared), nuclear/war/terrorism (extraordinary risks fall under the Consorcio de Compensación de Seguros), illness, surgery complications, mental health conditions, and accidents while committing a criminal offence.
+Standard exclusions across the Spanish market include several things.
+They cover suicide and self-inflicted injury (Article 19 Ley 50/1980), fights or aggression initiated by the insured, and accidents while intoxicated above the legal driving limit.
+They also cover professional and competitive sport (unless declared) and nuclear/war/terrorism (these extraordinary risks fall under the Consorcio de Compensación de Seguros).
+And they cover illness, surgery complications, mental health conditions, and accidents while committing a criminal offence.
 Pre-existing physical limitations may be excluded for partial disability calculations.
 Always read your condiciones particulares carefully.

-For accidental death, a common rule of thumb is 5–10× annual income, mirroring life insurance guidance — typically €100,000–€500,000 for working-age adults.
-For permanent disability, consider that the lump sum needs to support you for life if total disability strikes — €200,000–€500,000 is common.
-For temporary daily benefit, match it to your typical monthly outgoings divided by 30 — €60–€100/day is the most popular range.
+For accidental death, a common rule of thumb is 5–10× annual income, mirroring life insurance guidance.
+This is typically €100,000–€500,000 for working-age adults.
+For permanent disability, remember that the lump sum needs to support you for life if total disability strikes.
+So €200,000–€500,000 is common.
+For temporary daily benefit, match it to your typical monthly outgoings divided by 30.
+The €60–€100/day range is the most popular.
 Family responsibility (partner, children, mortgage) is the strongest factor.
 We help work through realistic figures based on your circumstances.

 For employees, premiums paid by an employer as a benefit can be tax-deductible up to €500 per insured per year (€1,500 if disabled) under Article 42.3 of Ley 35/2006 IRPF.
-For self-employed (autónomos) workers, accident insurance premiums for the policyholder are generally deductible as a business expense if the policy specifically covers professional activity.
+For self-employed (autónomos) workers, accident insurance premiums for the policyholder are generally deductible as a business expense.
+This applies if the policy specifically covers professional activity.
 For private individuals paying personally, accident insurance is not directly deductible.
-Pay-out lump sums are usually free of IRPF for the beneficiary in case of accidental death; disability lump sums depend on the specific tax classification.
+Pay-out lump sums are usually free of IRPF for the beneficiary in case of accidental death.
+Disability lump sums depend on the specific tax classification.
 Always check with a Spanish gestor.

-It depends on the policy wording, but most home-country accident policies have territorial limits or expat exclusions.
-UK, Irish, Dutch and Belgian policies typically remain valid while you are tax-resident in your home country, but lapse or restrict coverage once you become a Spanish resident — even if premiums are still being paid.
-A Spanish-issued policy under a DGS-registered insurer (Generali, Mapfre, DKV, etc.) ensures cover applies wherever you are, with claims handled in Spain in euros.
-We recommend reviewing existing cover whenever you move countries — many of our new clients discover their old policy stopped working months ago.
+It depends on the policy wording.
+But most home-country accident policies have territorial limits or expat exclusions.
+UK, Irish, Dutch and Belgian policies typically remain valid while you are tax-resident in your home country.
+They lapse or restrict coverage once you become a Spanish resident, even if premiums are still being paid.
+A Spanish-issued policy under a DGS-registered insurer (Generali, Mapfre, DKV, etc.) makes sure cover applies wherever you are, with claims handled in Spain in euros.
+We recommend reviewing existing cover whenever you move countries.
+Many of our new clients discover their old policy stopped working months ago.

 How This Compares to the Competition